-Most famous song is "Luck Be a Lady", with "Sit Down, You're Rocking the Boat" in a close second.
+Its most famous song is "Luck Be a Lady," with "Sit Down, You're Rocking the Boat" a close second.

 Includes examples of:

-- Absurdly Spacious Sewer: Enough for a big ol' dance number during the final crap game - it's absurdly spacious even by the standards of absurdly spacious sewers...
+- Absurdly-Spacious Sewer: Enough for a big ol' dance number during the final craps game - it's absurdly spacious even by the standards of absurdly spacious sewers...

 - The Bet: Sky bets Nathan that he can take "any doll you pick" to Havana for the weekend.
 Nathan picks Sarah, a missionary from the Save-A-Soul Mission (an expy of the Salvation Army).